Best Drum Dampeners

 Ok.
 I lied.

-With all that said, I’ve found that these are sufficient for my needs:
+However, I’ve found that these are sufficient for my needs:

 Remo Tone Control Ring Pack